Bad Leaver in Private Banking – Meaning & Risks for Private Bankers

 Legal Note: Swiss Non-Compete Clauses (Art.
 340 CO)

-• The employee had access to clients or business secrets that could cause the employer significant harm if misused.
+The employee must have had access to clients or business secrets that could cause the employer significant harm if misused.
+The clause must also be strictly limited in scope, geography, and time.

 The Independent Wealth Management Advantage